The Tour

 Purchase Tickets

-For your safety when visiting Duncannon Fort please read the following:
+For your safety when visiting Duncannon Fort please read and take careful note of the following information and safety warning.

 *If tickets are sold out on the website, do call into the tourist office as there maybe some availability remaining.